-Andy has a long history of working at premium Napa wineries and also makes wine on site for several boutique wineries.
+Andy has a long history of working at premium Napa Valley wineries and also makes wine on site for several boutique wineries.
 We’ve tried several of the wines from the boutique producers that he makes wine for; you’re not going to find a bad Andy Schweiger crafted wine!

 Select Wines

-They produce two white dry wines every year, a Chardonnay and a Sauvignon Blanc.
 Their Chardonnay is one of the rare Spring Mountain bottlings of this variety and is a wine that Sally really enjoys drinking.
-The grapes for this wine are grown at some of the higher elevations in the Spring Mountain District at about 2,100 feet; this is perhaps one of the highest plantings of Chardonnay in Napa Valley.
+The grapes for this wine are grown at some of the higher elevations in the Spring Mountain District at about 2,100 feet; this is among one of the highest plantings of Chardonnay in Napa Valley.
 Only two acres of this variety grow on site, on a part of the property that is more shaded (and as a result, cooler) as compared to the vines surrounding the winery.

 The 2017 Schweiger Vineyards Chardonnay is pale gold in color; smells like April in a Bakersfield blooming citrus grove off of Highway 178 before entering the Kern River gorge, but the aromatics are not just one dimensional; the bouquet also offers notes of honeysuckle, sweet vanilla and honeycomb.
 Shows a richness of both flavor and weight on the palate, especially on the finish which lingers with plenty of fruit and some darker dessert spice notes along with almond.
 Fermented in a combination of both French oak barrels and stainless-steel tanks.